pixelstorm/coding_guidelines_custom_builds/README.md

   - header and footer
 8. We build all website page components as self contained gutenberg blocks: ie testimonials block, contact form block, hero banner block, post slidershow block
 9. Use Gutenberg styled blocks and if needed Advanced Custom fields to build custom content areas and fields
+10. Only use gutenberg spacer block to add space between "variable content"
-10. Use a styled gutenberg "group" object as a container for custom blocks.
+11. Use a styled gutenberg "group" object as a container for custom blocks.
-11. Use https://codepen.io/MadeByMike/pen/vNrvdZ fluid typography - use it on more the just typography
+12. Use https://codepen.io/MadeByMike/pen/vNrvdZ fluid typography - use it on more the just typography
-12. Save your blocks as resusable blocks when they are complete.
+13. Save your blocks as resusable blocks when they are complete.
 (We train the clients to use the reusable blocks)
-13. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/
+14. Create an acf-json folder on your theme directory and keep changes to the acf field json under version control https://www.advancedcustomfields.com/resources/local-json/ https://www.awesomeacf.com/how-to-avoid-conflicts-when-using-the-acf-local-json-feature/
 1. Hide the custom fields option on the production site https://www.awesomeacf.com/snippets/hide-the-acf-admin-menu-item-on-selected-sites/